Fall 2022 In-Person Advising Hours

 Graduation Requirements: The Short List

-As comprehensive advising to cover your entire college career cannot be done in a single session, we recommend that all students visit an H&A advisor once a semester to receive advice about course selection as well as important updates about your progress toward graduation.
-October and March are designated as “Advising Month” in their given semesters, so please stop by then and any other time you have a question or need help.
+As comprehensive advising to cover your entire college career cannot be done in a single session, we recommend that all students check in an H&A advisor once a semester, whether by email or setting a meeting, to receive advice about course selection as well as important updates about progress toward graduation.
+October and March are designated as “Advising Month” in their given semesters, so please reach out then and any other time you have a question or need help.

 In addition to advising you through your academic program, our office will also be auditing your graduation file in your final semester—please bring any questions regarding academic requirements to our attention as early as possible so we can work together toward an on-time graduation.